Crawford-Young/RenegadeRaiders-SQA2025-AUBURN/REPO.md

 For git hooks, we copied the format from workshop 8 for most of the githook, and then we also only ran bandit if python files were changed.

+To run:
+cd .\KubeSec-master\
+docker build -t kubesec-runner .
+docker run --rm -v "$(pwd)/results:/results" kubesec-runner

+To see results of forensic logs: run these commands and examine final output.
+When main.py is run in docker, logs are generated. cd .\KubeSec-master\
+docker build -t kubesec-runner .
+docker run --rm -v "$(pwd)/results:/results" kubesec-runner see KubeSec-master/results/forensic_logger.log for results

+To see results of githook bandit run: ensure pre-commit is in .git/hooks make sure it is executable edit a python file commit see bandit_report.csv

+To see results of fuzzing:
+run these commands and examine terminal output.
+Docker file is designed to run main.py and fuzzing.py cd .\KubeSec-master\
+docker build -t kubesec-runner .
+docker run --rm -v "$(pwd)/results:/results" kubesec-runner

+screenshots for fuzzing found in: fuzzer_run.png, fuzzing_failure_1.png

+screenshots for forensics found in: forensics_logs_after_run.png

+sceenshots for pre-commit found in: testing_githooks.png